Escape Into Edo with Sabina Savage

 “As the sun rises, the imposing black karasu (jungle crow) soars above the city.
 Attracted to shiny things, he finds intricate arrowheads amongst the Tango No Sekku decorations and steals a gleaming samurai sword.
 His shadowy presence spooks the locals, who then spook him in turn, and losing balance, he becomes caught in the koinobori carp streamers.
 Panicking now, the imposing corvid heads towards the harbour, unwittingly collecting fish bones and a lobster as he glides.”

 Sabina Savage, while a keen designer, is a storyteller at heart.
-In addition to the newest illustrations from Escape Into Edo, we invite you to explore other odes from her archive, such as A Tale of Tibet and Mythos, Sabina’s interpretation of Ancient Greek lore.
-We seek these pieces for our stores again and again (even years after their initial production) because not only are they visually striking, but because the stories continue to resonate.
+In addition to the newest illustrations from Escape Into Edo, we invite you to explore other odes from Sabina Savage’s archive, such as A Tale of Tibet and Mythos, Sabina Savage’s interpretation of Ancient Greek lore.
+We seek Sabina Savages pieces for our stores again and again (even years after their initial production) because not only are they visually striking, but because their stories continue to resonate.

 Search Products